Text as Neural Operator: Image Manipulation by Text Instruction

-We use the standard scaled dot-product self-attention~\cite{vaswani2017attention} to summarize the location-indicative words in an instruction.
-Let $S = [w_1, \cdots, w_l] \in \mathbb{R}^{l \times d_0}$ denote the instruction where $w_i \in \mathbb{R}^{d_0}$ is the BERT embedding~\cite{devlin2018bert} for the $i$-th word.
+We use the scaled dot-product self-attention~\citep{vaswani2017attention} to summarize the location-indicative, or locational words, in an instruction.
+Let $S = [w_1, \cdots, w_l] \in \mathbb{R}^{l \times d_0}$ denote the instruction where $w_i \in \mathbb{R}^{d_0}$ is the word embedding~\citep{devlin2018bert} for the $i$-th word.
 The query, key and value in the attention are computed by:

-where $W_Q,W_K,W_V\in \mathbb{R}^{d_0\times d}$ are weight matrices to learn, and $d$ is the output dimension.
+where $W_Q,W_K,W_V\in \mathbb{R}^{d_0\times d}$ are linear weight matrices to learn, and $d$ is the output dimension.
 After reducing matrix $Q$ to a column vector $\hat{q}$ by average pooling along its first dimension, we obtain the attended text embedding by:

-in which the softmax function is supposed to assign higher attention weights for locational words.
-Likewise, we obtain the text feature $\phihow$ for salient operational words in the instruction (\eg ``add'', ``red'', ``cylinder''), computed by a separate self-attention head similar to that of $\phiwhere$.
+in which the softmax function encourages higher attention weights over locational words.
+Likewise, we obtain the text feature $\phihow$ for salient operational words in the instruction (\cf~\figref{editing_b}), computed by a separate self-attention head.